505 - Travel and Expense Policy

 Airfare

 Traveling by air is limited to the lowest price economy class for all domestics travel.
-Employees are required to select the lowest logical non-refundable economy airfare.
+Employees are required to select the lowest logical economy airfare.
 Business class travel will be permitted only for international flights if a single flight leg exceeds 10 (ten) hours and CFO approval has been obtained.
-Exceptions must be approved in writing by the President, COO or CFO.
+Exceptions must be approved in writing by the CFO.
+Upgrades are allowed at the traveler's personal expense.

 Baggage Fees